to: Index and Menu

 Show Rows limits the number of rows displayed.
 Particularly relevant if you request a large Nice Table.
 Can also be used to exclude particularly high or low (after "Sort Descending") (missing) values from the analysis.

 Solve problems into 99999.9.
-Change the data sequence -cariage return-line feed-tab- and the sequence -tab-cariage return-line feed- into 99999.9 if labels or delete the case if weigths.
+Change the data sequence -carriage return-line feed-tab- and the sequence -tab-carriage return-line feed- into 99999.9 if labels or delete the case if weigths.
 Wil mostly solve the problem of system missing values in data copied and pasted from SPSS.
 Might cause other problems.

 Limitation.